pubnub/pubnub-mcp-server/resources/sdk_docs/c-sharp_storage-and-playback.md

 # Message Persistence API for C# SDK

-Message Persistence provides real-time access to stored messages, message reactions, and files.
-Messages are timestamped to the nearest 10 ns and may be encrypted with AES-256.
-Configure message retention in the Admin Portal (1 day to Unlimited).
+Message Persistence provides real-time access to stored messages with 10ns timetokens across multiple regions.
+Messages can be encrypted with AES-256.
+Configure retention in the Admin Portal (1 day to Unlimited).
+You can retrieve:
+- Messages
+- Message reactions
+- Files (via File Sharing API)

-##### Request execution
+## Request execution

 Use try/catch.
-Invalid parameters throw exceptions.
-Server/network errors are returned in the `status`.
+Invalid parameters throw exceptions; network/server errors return details in PNStatus.

 ```
 1try